 Think silk, suede, cashmere and mohair for pieces that are fluid and comfortable, accessible yet always impeccably made, styled with respect for heritage and craftsmanship – and this goes for both the men’s and women’s collections.

-There’s simply no better attire to explore Denmark's Copenhagen with: refined but not precious, Samsøe & Samsøe is made for cosmopolitan travellers who don’t settle for anything less than quality – but interpreted with a casual and distinctive slant: exactly the vibe of the Sanders hotel, set to open this summer.
+There’s simply no better attire to explore Denmark's Copenhagen with: refined but not precious, Samsøe & Samsøe is made for cosmopolitan travellers who don’t settle for anything less than quality – but interpreted with a casual and distinctive slant.
 Of a similar uncomplicated, classic beauty to Samsøe & Samsøe, the townhouse is elegant in a stylish, interesting way – sure to become Copenhagen’s newest cultural hotspot.

 White Line Hotels curate 60+ design hotels selected for their location, style and soul, with a travel journal that is simply bursting with pieces on fashion, architecture, foodie and design goodness.